open-switch/opx-test/README.md

 site.yml - This yml file calls all the yml files to install OPX NOS and run smoke test roles/check_opx_onie - This role contains the yml file to check whether the switch in OPX prompt or ONIE prompt, if in OPX prompt it will execute
                        onie_img_install role.
 It will install the OPX NOS. roles/onie_img_install - This role assumes the switch in OPX prompt, reboot the switch and bring to ONIE prompt.
-After it comes to ONIE prompt, it will execute check_opx_onie role to install OPX NOS roles/pkg_install - This role will install all the packages NAS, PAS and CPS. roles/opx_smoke_test- This will run the smoke test to test PAS,NAS and CPS
+After it comes to ONIE prompt, it will execute check_opx_onie role to install OPX NOS roles/opx_smoke_test- This will run the smoke test to test PAS,NAS and CPS

 # Variable files
-roles/check_opx_onie/vars/main.yml - This file contains the variables for the role check_opx_onie roles/opx_smoke_test/vars/opx_vars.yml - This file contains the variables for the role opx_smoke_test
+roles/opx_smoke_test/vars/opx_vars.yml - This file contains the variables for the role opx_smoke_test

 # Topology
-The smoke test runs on the single node/swtich.
+The smoke test can be run on multiple nodes.

 # Playbook functions
 - Playbook(check_opx_onie role) will check whether the switch in ONIE prompt or OPX prompt.
 - If the switch in ONIE prompt(check_opx_onie role), it will uninstall the existing OS and install OPX.
 - If the switch in OPX prompt(onie_img_install role), it will reboot the switch to ONIE, uninstall the existing OS and install OPX
-- After the OPX is installed, it will install the packages using "apt-get install opx-dell-s6000" and reboot the switch
 - Once the switch is up, opx_smoke_test will be triggered to run the smoke test

 # Smoke Test Test Cases